anabasis/nodejs/KMS/jkms/content/Splunk/구성/CLUSTER/admin_cluster08.md

 YouTube: The Splunk How-To Channel
 - In addition to our roster of training courses, check out the Splunk Education How-To channel: http://www.youtube.com/c/SplunkHowTo
 - This site provides useful, short videos on a variety of Splunk topics

-Thank You
-- Complete the Class Evaluation to be in this month's drawing for a $100 Splunk Store voucher
-1. Look for the invitation email, What did you think of your Splunk Education class, in your inbox
-2.
-Click the link or go to the specified URL in the email